fundraise for smiles

 Share

 Share on social media and face-to-face with family, friends and business colleagues.
 Ask them to support you.
 Be bold – you’re not asking for yourself.
-TIP: It’s easier to ask others, if you first donate to your own fundraiser.
+TIP: It’s easier to ask others, if you’ve already made the first donation.

 See what others are doing